luciazifcakova/16S_fish_gut/README.md

 # 16S_fish_gut

-Full-length 16S in gut microbiome provides higher taxonomic resolution (often to species; sometimes strain “hints”).
+Full-length 16S in gut microbiome provides higher taxonomic resolution (often to species; sometimes strains).
 Short regions (esp.
 V4) frequently collapse multiple species into one genus-level call, while full-length provides more informative sites across the gene and can separate closely related taxa better.
 This is a recurring conclusion across benchmarking studies.

 https://github.com/genomic-medicine-sweden/TRANA pipeline using Emu classifier vs https://epi2me.nanoporetech.com/epi2me-docs/workflows/wf-16s/ using minimap2:
 The Emu classifier is specifically designed to generate accurate species-level abundance profiles from full-length 16S Nanopore reads by using an expectation–maximization (EM) algorithm to refine taxonomic assignments based on the collective evidence from all reads (https://pmc.ncbi.nlm.nih.gov/articles/PMC9939874/).
 In contrast to a simple alignment approach like minimap2, which only maps reads to reference sequences without resolving ambiguous matches, Emu iteratively adjusts the probability that each read arises from each candidate taxon, reducing false positives and improving abundance estimates.
 Benchmarking on simulated and mock communities shows that Emu produces lower relative abundance error and far fewer incorrect species calls than minimap2 alone, because it balances true positive detection with false positive suppression through its probabilistic model rather than relying solely on raw alignments.